-BOTTOM LINE: Use the above formula for to calculate any payments that are not fully amortized to pay off at the end of the term.
+BOTTOM LINE: Use the above formula to calculate any payments that are not in repayment.

 IBR Using a Government USDA Loan

-If the borrower has a student loan with an income based repayment, you must use 1% of the balance.
+If the borrower has a student loan with income-based repayment, you must use 1% of the balance.
 Below you will find the guideline directly from the USDA underwriting manual:

 WHAT DOES IT ALL MEAN?

 VA and USDA loans are both limited.
 Unless you are a veteran or buying in a “rural” area as defined by the USDA, these loans aren’t an option.
 If they are, the good news is both have straightforward, borrower-friendly treatment of IBR plans.

 For most people, the question will come down to which programs you qualify for and then which offers the most favorable income-based repayment calculation.
 If you need to use FHA due to lower credit scores or higher debt to income ratios, things just got a lot tougher.